ExperiencersInternational/tvsetup/readme.md

 ## Channels

 Not bothering to write down everything, but this allows easy access to most popular channels.
 Most TV channels broadcast in 25fps apart from Ideal World.

+**EDIT: Some of these channels may have been removed, and I haven't gone and removed them from the list below.
+STV has replaced ITV1, same with the +1 stream.**

 ### TV